Actress Rose Marie of ‘Dick Van Dyke Show’ fame dies at 94

 “Then Dean sang ‘(Smile),’ to me and I couldn’t help it, the tears began pouring down,” she recalled in her memoir “Hold the Roses,” published in 2003.
 “Then Dean kissed me and held me in his arms.
 It was quite a memorable moment.”

-Marie joined with Rosemary Clooney, Helen O’Connell and Margaret Whiting in the late 1970s to tour in a successful nightclub act titled “4 Girls 4,”

-As Rose Marie (she never used a last name professionally), she enjoyed new fame on television.
-Her quick, surefire timing made her ideal casting as a supporting player.
-She appeared on “The Doris Day Show,” as the irreverent secretary to the star, and as Frank Fontana’s mother on “Murphy Brown.”
+As Rose Marie (she never used a last name professionally), she enjoyed new fame on TV.
+Her surefire timing made her ideal casting as a supporting player and she appeared on “The Doris Day Show,” as the irreverent secretary to the star, and as Frank Fontana’s mother on “Murphy Brown.”
 For years she was a regular on the “Hollywood Squares” quiz show.

-She also appeared in films including “International House” (as Baby Rose Marie in 1933, co-starring with W.C.
-Fields) and “Big Beat.”
+She joined with Rosemary Clooney, Helen O’Connell and Margaret Whiting in the late 1970s to tour in a hit nightclub act titled “4 Girls 4.”

-She starred in the Broadway musical “Top Banana” with Phil Silvers, but her experience on the film version resonated decades later in the aftermath of the multiple allegations of sexual harassment against Harvey Weinstein.
+Rose Marie starred in the Broadway musical “Top Banana” with Phil Silvers, but her experience on the 1954 film version resonated decades later in the aftermath of the multiple allegations of sexual harassment against Harvey Weinstein.

 A producer suggested that she would get more screen time if she had sex with him.